Mobile applications, or mobile apps, have a great potential to boost your business because:

 15. Making/canceling reservations

-Restaurant and hospitality mobile apps help people to make reservations or cancel them by only using their mobile devices.
+Restaurant and hospitality mobile apps enable people to make reservations or cancel them using only their mobile devices.

 16. Check-in